The Damage of Stonewalling & Overcoming This Relationship Issue

 Understanding Stonewalling

 The first step in responding effectively to stonewalling is understanding what it is and why it happens.
-Stonewalling is a defense mechanism when people feel overwhelmed or emotionally flooded and shut down to protect themselves.
+Stonewalling is a defense mechanism that occurs when people feel overwhelmed or flooded with emotion and shut down to protect themselves.
+Stress from life, such as work or family challenges, can also contribute to this reaction.
+Sometimes, people stonewall out of concern for their partner's reaction, hoping to avoid escalating conflict or emotional discomfort.
+Stonewalling often stems from fear, anxiety, and frustration.
 This can happen in response to conflict, stress, or other emotional triggers and manifest as a refusal to talk, a lack of engagement or eye contact, or a physical withdrawal from the situation.

 Stonewalling's Impact on Relationships